-47. One important thing is to establish a low-carbon society.
+- 48. One important thing is to establish a low-carbon society.
 We would like to make clear the need to examine all kinds of policy menus, including by drawing up legislation, using ecological tax reform, and increasing in technical cooperation, for promoting policies to control global warming.
-The overarching international framework that must guide our efforts in this area is at present the UNFCCC and its Kyoto Protocol.

-48. At the root of global warming problems are our energy supply and consumption structures.
+The overarching international framework that must guide our efforts in this area is at present the UNFCCC and its Kyoto Protocol. - 49.
+At the root of global warming problems are our energy supply and consumption structures.
 In other words, the first step towards establishing a low-carbon society is to promote energy conservation, to achieve energy efficiency and to break away from our current dependence on fossil fuels.
-First of all, we will promote environmental protection by improving energy efficiency (energy conservation must be seen as yet another form of energy, equivalent to the discovery of a domestic energy source, or "Negawatt", as defined by Dr. Peter Hennicke), and respect the ideology of the Energy Charter Treaty for building a framework for international cooperation in this field.
-And, valuing the viewpoint of the aforementioned winwin approach, the developed countries should actively assist developing countries by offering energy-efficiency technology that contributes to combatting global warming.
+First of all, we will promote environmental protection by improving energy efficiency (energy conservation must be seen as yet another form of energy, equivalent to the discovery of a domestic energy source, or "Negawatt", as defined by Dr. Peter Hennicke), respect the ideology of the Energy Charter Treaty and the Renewable Energy and Energy Efficiency Partnership (REEEP) for building a framework for international cooperation in this field, and support the efforts of the International Energy Agency (IEA) in this field.
+And, valuing the viewpoint of the aforementioned win-win approach, the developed countries should actively assist developing countries by offering energy-efficiency technology that contributes to combatting global warming.